Code-Institute-Submissions/NSC15-footballcasuals_NovResub/README.md

 - Google images - I do not own copyright to any images used within the site
 - Slack - Student Chat Platform
 - Stack Overflow - Coding Aid
-- Stripe / CI - Payment system and related code
+- Stripe / CI - Payment system and related code around checkouts